ASchneidman/odml_labs/lab6/lab6_projects.md

 ----
 1. Are you making sufficient progress towards completing your final project?
 Explain why or why not.
 If not, please report how you plan to change the scope and/or focus of your project accordingly.

+We are making sufficient progress towards completing the final project according to the plan laid out next week.

 2. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?

+We first have our meeting with the course staff to evaluate our progress.
+Pending results from that meeting, we will implement two more privacy preserving methods.
+We will then evaluate how these methods affect performance across a number of metrics (including DER impact, inference time, power consumption, and more).

 3. How will each group member contribute towards those steps?

+Alex and Navya will implement the remaining two methods.
+Following this, the group as a whole will begin evaluation.